-Do you want to start exercising, but don’t have time to go to the gym?
+Do you want to start exercising but don’t have time to go to the gym?
 Don’t worry!
 You can do everything at home, even with limited gym equipment!
-Yes, you can sweat out in many ways while you are at the comfort of your own home.
-The best thing with doing your home workout is that you don’t have to drive long just to reach the gym.
+Yes, you can sweat out in many ways while you are in the comfort of your own home.
+The best thing about doing your home workout is that you don’t have to drive long to reach the gym.
 It saves you a lot of time, money and effort in that case.

 These are the benefits you can enjoy when you choose home workout techniques than going to a gym.

 - No need to go far!
 You can do your workout at home or just around the neighborhood.
-Even if the weather is bad, you can still continue with your exercise regimen and get fit!
-It is still good to go outside everyday.
-Remember, there’s no such thing as a bad weather, only the wrong clothes.
+Even if the weather is bad, you can continue with your exercise regimen and get fit!
+It is still good to go outside every day.
+Remember, there’s no such thing as bad weather, only the wrong clothes.

 - Expensive gym equipment is not a necessity.
 You don’t need to buy expensive gym tools to work out!
 You can choose the kinds of exercise tools that are handy to be used at home.